awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `disableNetworking`
 Type: Boolean
 Required: no
-When this parameter is true, networking is disabled within the container\.
+When this parameter is true, networking is off within the container\.
 This parameter maps to `NetworkDisabled` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/)\.
 This parameter is not supported for Windows containers or tasks using the `awsvpc` network mode\.

 ```